 Performance Issues at Work

 Carter is short on attention to details.
-He forgets to call his vendors in a timely way and as a result, his projects incur express charges needlessly.
-He doesn’t keep colleagues sufficiently in the loop.
-He neglects to follow up on emails.
+He forgets to call his vendors in a timely way and, consequently, his projects incur express charges needlessly.
+Carter doesn’t keep colleagues sufficiently in the loop.
+He also neglects to follow up on emails.

 No doubt he could be a star in your company someday, but right now he is creating some ill will and wasting money.

 You mention your concerns to him in a casual way and are surprised by how defensive Carter becomes.
 He throws others under the bus for his own shortcomings.
 “I can’t think of everything!” he complains.
 He suggests that others can fill in the mundane details his is missing.